 Reformist party refuses to participate while government cracks down on opposition voices.

-Turnout for the 290-seat Islamic Consultative Assembly, or Majlis, election is considered an important indicator of how much of the country backs the conservatives, who dominated the outgoing assembly.
+Turnout in Friday’s election for the 290-seat Islamic Consultative Assembly has been watched closely by authorities, because it is considered an important indicator of how much of the country backs the conservatives, who dominated the outgoing assembly.

 |Click here to see our spotlight on the elections